 Preliminary results:

-To date patients have been enrolled to all 3 dose cohorts and the patients in the first cohort have completed therapy.
+To date patients have been enrolled to all 3 dose cohorts of the Phase Ib and the patients in the first cohort have completed therapy.

-One DLT of ruptured diverticulum occurred at the 2nd dose level leading to expansion of this cohort to 6.
+One DLT of ruptured diverticulum occurred at the 2nd dose level leading to expansion of this cohort to 6 patients.

 Main AEs have been hematological (neutropenia, thrombocytopenia), and low grade CNS related effects (dizziness, vertigo, nausea, dysgeusia).
 No new safety concerns have emerged (Table 1).